Composing Policy Gradients and Prompt Optimization for Language Model Programs: Conclusion

 \section{Conclusion}

-We introduce \mmgrpo{}, a novel extension of GRPO that enables online weight optimization for multi-module LM programs by propagating final rewards backward across disjoint modules.
-Our experiments demonstrate that \mmgrpo{} consistently outperforms standard baselines across tasks and models, validating its effectiveness in navigating the challenging credit assignment problem without requiring intermediate supervision.
-We further show that combining \mmgrpo{} with state-of-the-art prompt optimization methods via BetterTogether yields the strongest overall performance in the majority of settings, revealing that complementary relationship between weight and prompt optimization holds for online RL methods.
+We introduce \mmgrpo{}, an implementation of GRPO for multi-module LM programs that propagates rewards across disjoint modules.
+Towards maintaining the separation of the programming and learning concerns in LM programs, we design \mmgrpo{} to bolt onto existing programs without modification, making it interchangeable with prompt optimizers.
+Our design preserves GRPO's practicality while accommodating heterogeneous prompts and partial trajectories, and our evaluations demonstrate that \mmgrpo{} is highly effective in navigating challenging credit assignment problems without requiring intermediate supervision.
+We further show that combining \mmgrpo{} with state-of-the-art prompt optimization methods via BetterTogether yields the strongest overall performance in the majority of settings, revealing a complementary relationship between weight and prompt optimization for online RL methods.